appthrust/kcl-nix/README.md

 - `kcl`: The KCL Command Line Interface
 - `kcl-language-server`: The KCL Language Server

-## Versioning
+## Automated Updates

-This flake currently provides KCL tools version 0.10.0-rc.1.
-To update to a newer version, modify the `version` and `sha256` values in the `flake.nix` file.
+This repository includes a GitHub Actions workflow that automatically checks for new KCL releases daily.
+When a new version is available, it updates the `flake.nix` file using a template (`flake.nix.tpl`) and a Python script (`update_flake.py`), then creates a pull request with the changes.
+This ensures that the flake always provides the latest KCL tools.

+The `update_flake.py` script handles fetching the latest KCL version, calculating hashes for different architectures, and generating the updated `flake.nix` file.

+### Contributing to flake.nix

+The `flake.nix` file is automatically generated from the `flake.nix.tpl` template.
+If you need to make changes to the flake configuration, please modify the template file instead of directly editing `flake.nix`.
+The automated update process will use your changes in the template to generate the new `flake.nix` file.

+If you need to modify the update process itself, you can edit the `update_flake.py` script.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Remember to modify `flake.nix.tpl` instead of `flake.nix` when making changes to the flake configuration.

 ## License